hl0d0w1g/hl0d0w1g/README.md

 # Hi there 👋
 My name is Luis, I'm from Spain 🇪🇸 and I'm a Machine Learning Engineer 👨‍💻

-- Currently working for @VASS as ML Engineer, involved in both programing and business-decision tasks
+- Currently working for @Bosonit as ML Engineer, involved in both programing and business-decision tasks
 - Passionate about artificial intelligence and computer science in general
 - Currently learning about MLOps